dennisego1999/fetch-em-all/README.md

 The app follows a `Service → Repository → Client` chain.
 Each layer has one responsibility and only talks to the layer directly below it through a contract.

+Each layer answers a different question:

+- `PokemonService` asks _"what does the app need to do?"_
+- `PokemonRepository` asks _"how do I get the data the app needs?"_
+- `PokemonClient` asks _"how do I communicate with the external system?"_

 This means:

 - Swap `fetch` for `axios`?
 Only `HttpClient` changes